 How long did it take you to pen Crime an Poetry?

-Last year when I wrote Crime and Poetry, I was on a very tight deadline schedule because I had to write five books .
+Last year when I wrote Crime and Poetry, I was on a very tight deadline schedule because I had to write five books in twelve months.
 Because that, I only had two and half months to write the novel.
 I didn't sleep much in 2015.

 Do you have a favorite spot to read or write and if so where?